NREL/rlmolecule/devtools/aws/README.md

     Note that the example configuration available at the link above includes the line `InterfaceType: efa # Use EFA for higher throughput and lower latency` (under under `NetworkInterfaces:` under `ray.worker.efa:`).
 It does **not** work with the current configuration (under `ray.worker.default:`); maybe it is not available for the selected instance type in the selected region (for more info, see a comment about EFA in the linked example).

+5. Docker image

+    As of 03/19/22, this is a recent working option (specified under `docker:`)

+    ```
+    image: "rayproject/ray-ml:1.11.0-py36-gpu"
+    ```
+    More about Ray version 1.11.0: [https://github.com/ray-project/ray/releases/tag/ray-1.11.0](https://github.com/ray-project/ray/releases/tag/ray-1.11.0).
+An older version of this image used to cause consistent issues with the head node not being able to ssh into the worker nodes in AWS.

 ## Multi-node training example using only CPU instances

 Here are the steps that demonstrated multi-node training of a PPO policy on